 “That’s what you’re worried about, aren’t you?”
 I nodded.

 “You’ve got the world ahead of you.
 Do with it what you will, but, don’t go on depressing walks in the morning.
 You’re still too young for that.”
-With that, he began walking down towards the plaza.
-I noticed the sun burning onto my skin, and when I turned, it was above me, the clouds had escaped, and I was left in front of my school with only my mind for company.
-His words began tearing into me, but, even so, I still couldn’t grasp what he fully meant, nor, did I really do so as I began thinking of the day after tomorrow.
+With that, he began walking towards the plaza.
+I noticed the sun burning on my skin, and when I turned, it was above me, the clouds had escaped, and I was left in front of my school with only my mind for company.
+His words began tearing into me.
+I still couldn’t grasp what he fully meant, nor, did I really do so as I began thinking of the day after tomorrow.
 Even then, with the quiet of my mind left to its own devices, I was still left prisoner to the uncertain.
-But, as I got home, ignoring the text from my parents to tell them where I was, I smiled and laughed and wondered if one day, somewhere in the future, I could really find myself somewhere.
-I still had a long time to go, but, for the first time, that day, I wondered what I would do for lunch.
+As I got home, ignoring the text from my parents to tell them where I was, I smiled and laughed and wondered if one day, somewhere in the future, I could really find myself somewhere.
+I still had a long time to go, but for the first time that day I wondered what I would do for lunch.